Empathy in Leadership: Why Connection Is the Real Competitive Edge

 In today's workplace, empathy is no longer considered a "nice to have."
 It is a must-have capability for leaders who want to build high-performing, resilient teams.
 Research from the Centre for Creative Leadership found that empathy is positively related to job performance.
 Leaders who are rated as empathetic by their direct reports are viewed by their own bosses as better overall performers.

 Harvard Business Review further supports this in their 2021 research titled The Power of Empathy in Times of Crisis, which found that 76% of employees with highly empathetic leaders reported feeling more engaged, compared to just 32% of those with less empathetic leaders.
 Empathy directly impacts motivation, loyalty, collaboration, and trust.
-These qualities shape the culture and productivity of an organisation.

 What Empathetic Leaders Do Differently